sobotka/AgX-S2O3/README.md

 ***The stimuli (RGB wattage values) are disconnected from colour cognition in the way folks believe.***

 Always remember that we are adjusting normalized stimuli wattages when adjusting RGB, and as such, it's all mumbo jumbo janky in terms of what we are trying to control.
+Authors seek to control colour, but colour is a cognitive computation.
+Sadly, it is akin to an author attempting to control a puppet, by way of pulleys and strings, while wearing a blindfold.
+Colour cognition does not "follow" from the RGB stimuli.

 *For example, adjusting an RGB value will not adjust the "hueness" of a colour.
 It will effect and change the "hueness", but the "hueness" **is not** "within" the stimuli (RGB) itself; "hueness" is the end result of a cognitive computation.*